llobato/docs/docs/other/install-gwms-factory.md

 procd-executable = /usr/sbin/condor_procd
 ```

-Thus, the *valid-called-uids* and *valid-caller-gids* should match the user/group of your factory user.
+Thus, the *valid-called-uids* and *valid-caller-gids* should match the user/group of your Factory user.
 The *valid-target-uids* and *valid-target-gids* should be a colon-separated list of all the frontend
 users and groups.
 This should match the security_classes section in `/etc/gwms-factory/glideinWMS.xml`.

 ## Create a HTCondor grid mapfile.